You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Theophylline In Dextrose 5% In Plastic Container is a drug marketed by Hospira Inc and is included in one NDA.

 The generic ingredient in THEOPHYLLINE IN DEXTROSE 5% IN PLASTIC CONTAINER is theophylline.
 There are thirty-six drug master file entries for this compound.
-Twenty-nine suppliers are listed for this compound.
+Twenty-eight suppliers are listed for this compound.
 Additional details are available on the theophylline profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Theophylline In Dextrose 5% In Plastic Container